ericrasmussen/chromaticleaves/posts/deform-retail-form-rendering.rst

 ---

-If you write web applications, chances are you've come across the dubious entities known as "forms".
+If you write web applications, chances are you've come across the dubious entities known as forms.
 The delicate interplay between html, css, javascript, server side code, databases, and expectations from your users cannot be understated.
 So let me say it plainly: forms are hard.